K-Wu/cs526_mp2/Readme.md

 Dawei Sun \<netid: daweis2, UIN: \>
 ## Build
 This project uses another skeleton code from one online tutorial \[1\] than the one provided by CS 526 Spring 2020, in order to enable building this project as a shared library.
 It uses cmake as its build management system, and adopts the new PassManager.
-The provided skeleton code mandates the project building with llvm-8.0.1 source tree as long as built-in passes are called in the legacy pass manager, which forbids quick development.
+But after trial, we found the new pass manager cannot correctly invoke AA->alias(), in which case the latter always return MayAlias.
+This defeats the BlockScheduling algorithm.
+We still use this skeleton code but switched to the legacy pass manager.
+It succeessfully compiled.

 ### Prerequisite
 cmake 3.1 is required.
 Please modify the ENV{CC} and ENV{CXX} in /CmakeLists.txt according to the gcc binaries location on your computer.
 A least version of gcc is mandated by llvm-8.0.1.